-http_check.yaml in the Agent’s
+http_check.d/conf.yaml file, in the

 |The URL to test.|

 |The time in seconds to allow for a response.|